qbead/qbeadWebsite/content/book/rotation.md

 Whether it's a frisbee, a tire wheel, a dancer, or even yourself on an amusement park ride, rotation is all around us.
 When objects move in straight lines, we call this linear motion.
-In [previous lessons](/vectors), we’ve discussed how to describe linear motion.
+In our [Vectors and Motion lesson](/vectors), we discussed how to describe linear motion.
 How about rotational motion?
 What tools do we have to explain this motion?

 ::: further-reading
-If you aren't already familiar with the concepts of displacement, velocity, and acceleration, we recommend first reading our [vectors and motion lesson](/vectors) lesson.
+If you aren't already familiar with the concepts of displacement, velocity, and acceleration, we recommend first reading our [Vectors and Motion lesson](/vectors) lesson.
 :::

 # Angular Displacement